Copper lifts Sky to 86-83 win over Sun and 2-1 series lead - WHIZ News

-The sixth-seeded Sky can win the best-of-five series and secure the franchise’s second trip to the league finals with a victory at home Wednesday.
+The sixth-seeded Sky finished the regular season .500 and 10 games behind the Sun but can win the best-of-five series and secure the franchise’s second trip to the league finals with a victory at home Wednesday.

-Copper completed a three-point play and made a running layup to cap a 9-0 run midway through the final period to give the hosts the lead for good.
+Copper completed the three-point play and made a running layup to cap a 9-0 run midway through the final period to give the hosts the lead for good.
+She struck a pose after making the first basket.

+“When she’s like this; it’s over,” Sky center Candace Parker said of her teammate.
+“We remember the big plays, but it’s those and some.”

+Copper was 5 for 7 from the floor and always seemed to come up with a big basket when the Sky needed it.
+The energy seemed to filter its way into the crowd of 7,421 as Chicago survived a dramatic final few seconds.

 Down 84-83, the Sun had a chance to go ahead in the final seconds when Briann January got behind the defense on a breakaway, but missed the layup.